kubevirt/katacoda-scenarios/kubevirt-upgrades/step1.md

 Please ensure you're familiar with KubeVirt basics in [First steps with KubeVirt](https://katacoda.com/kubevirt/scenarios/kubevirt-101) scenario before proceeding.

-Wait until you see the message: `Environment ready to proceed with the lab` to continue.
+Wait until you see the command prompt to continue.

 #### Deploy KubeVirt